-The school recognises that "Health" includes both physical and mental health and will incorporate the subject into SEAL lessons where necessary The school will take into account, amongst other things, the emotional health and well-being, the ages of children and their learning abilities when delivering SEAL.
+The Nursery recognises that "Health" includes both physical and mental health and will incorporate the subject into SEAL lessons where necessary.
+The Nursery will take into account, amongst other things, the emotional health and well-being, the ages of children and their learning abilities when delivering SEAL.